HangryDevelopment/.github/profile/README.md

 # Hangry
-Hangry is a personal project which will provide users with a randomly selected place to eat based on their location and some other parameters.
+Hangry is a solo-project SPA that serves as a magic 8-ball for users to find a place to eat based on the entered location.
+The frontend is built on HTML, CSS, Bootstrap, and React using the Yelp Fusion API and the backend is built on Spring Boot using AWS.

 Live site: https://hangrydevelopment.github.io/HangryFrontend/